 Eat well: regular hot meals and drinks will keep you warm.
 Stock up on tinned or frozen foods.
 Get it delivered if you can, so you don’t have to go out when it’s cold or icy.

-If you feel unwell: winter can make existing health problems worse – so if you feel like you are coming down with something, act quickly and don’t wait for it to get worse.
-Get advice from your pharmacist, as they are fully qualified to advise you on the best course of action.
+If you feel unwell: act quickly and don’t wait for it to get worse.
+Speak to your pharmacist, as they are fully qualified to advise you on the best course of action.

 Keep your home warm: heat your home to at least 18⁰C (65⁰F).
 Keeping warm can help to prevent colds, flu and more serious health problems such as heart attacks, strokes, pneumonia and depression.